 The buyer and seller are given access and ability to sign most of the documents prior to coming to the settlement providers office.
 At the closing, the parties sign in person (on paper or digital) the main transfer documents (deed, note, mortgage).

-During this type of closing, you can digitally access and sign documents using a portal provided by the settlement company or lender.
-This process allows you to sign all documents with an electronic signature and appear before the notary using online audio-video technology.
-As of July 2019, these states authorize this type of closing:
+During this type of closing, also known as remote online notarization, you can digitally access and sign documents using a portal provided by the settlement company or lender.
+This process connects you with a notary using two-way audio and video conferencing technology, which allows you to sign all documents securely and conveniently with an electronic signature.